USS Kitty Hawk riot: Sick bay

 Several crew members were taken to the ship's sick bay following the hanger bay incidents: one Marine, with a bloody nose, and four Black crewmen with serious injuries caused by the Marines.
 Soon two more Black sailors arrived carrying a "severely injured" Black crew member.
 Several more Marines also arrived and were told by a medical corpsmen to secure the entrances to sick bay.
 The Marines were soon joined by more Marines who sealed off all the entrances.
 "No record shows that anyone ordered them there," and their presence "was in direct violation of Captain Townsend's stand-down order."
 As more injured Black sailors arrived from the hanger bay, the Marines actively resisted their efforts to get medical treatment, "and further confrontations occurred."
 As the night wore on some injured Black crewmen were prevented from seeking treatment in sick bay and others were afraid to travel there for fear of "white sailors who were on the prowl."
 Further, many Black crewmen who were treated were not written up in the ship's official medical reports.
 This muddied the record when injuries were tallied later.
-There were 51 medical reports produced after the nights events, but only nine of those were for Black crewmen, many less than were actually injured.
+There were 51 medical reports produced after the night's events, but only nine of those were for Black crewmen, many less than were actually injured.
 For example, as many as six corpsmen were working in sick bay that night and one of them testified to treating "ten, eleven, a little bit more," Black crewmembers.
 No record exists of how many Black crewmen were treated by the other corpsmen, and no "explanation was ever given as to why medical reports were not issued" for them.

 This discrepancy was compounded by the fact that very few of those Black crewmembers who were injured were interviewed during the follow-up investigations.
 The nine Black sailors who did have medical reports written about their injuries all "reported they were victims of unprovoked assaults by Marines or other white crew members."
 Their injuries "included two with head lacerations, one with a possible fractured hand, and one with three broken ribs", but only three of them were ever interviewed in the investigations and no one was ever questioned or court-martialed for assaulting them.
 Even more revealing, six of those nine victims "were themselves later charged with rioting and assaults."
 More on this below.

 Overall, the ship's chief medical director's report of injuries included "two somewhat major" procedures, but mostly "abrasions, contusions, black eyes...a fair number of lacerations, mostly superficial, just of the skin, and superficial subcutaneous tissues.
 Very little in terms of anything that would have a lasting disability.
 Mostly bumps, bruises and minor cuts."